 Congratulations on being a Team Manager!
-We thank you for your commitment to helping us inspire and equip students to become the next generaltion of innovators and leaders.
+We thank you for your commitment to bringing the Destination Imagination experience to your team.

 Now that you are here, we would like to help you be the very best Team Manager you can be!